tarantool/doc/doc/reference/reference_lua/net_box.rst

         * ``future:result()`` to get the result of the request (returns the response or **nil** in case it's not ready yet or there has been an error),
         * ``future:wait_result(timeout)`` to
-          wait until the result of the request is available and then get it,
+          wait until the result of the request is available and then get it or throw an error if there is no result after the timeout exceeded,
         * ``future:discard()`` to abandon the object.

         Typically a user would say ``future=request-name(...{is_async=true})``,